ESGI-69/challenge-node-vue/README.md

     The container will wait for the backend to be ready (based on the backend container healthcheck) before launching the application.

-- Backend unit tests, running in github action with the node.js test suite `node:test` (see the [Launch the tests](#launch-the-tests) section for more details).
+- Backend unit tests, running in github action with `jest` test suite (see the [Launch the tests](#launch-the-tests) section for more details).
 Also include a code sanity check with eslint.

   You can find the backend github action [here](https://github.com/ESGI-69/challenge-node-vue/actions/workflows/backend-test.yml).